Anton2020/Anton2020/README.md

 # My Readme, thank you for reading
 - 👋 Hi, I’m Ewout.
-I’m interested in developing desktop & mobile applications.
+I’m interested in learning Python, Power BI and Excel.
-- 🌱 I’m currently learning Java basics (studying for OCA version 8), JS and SQL.
+- 🌱 Other technologies I use are Java and SQL.
 - 📫 How to reach me: lagendijkict@gmail.com

 <!---